-The second option if using single currency ETFs that includes US dollar (i.e EUR:USD or AUD:USD rates).
+You can either buy ETFs with underlying exposure of a US dollar index which holds a basket of currencies against the US dollar or single currency ETFs that includes US dollar (i.e EUR:USD or AUD:USD).
 The choice of using particular particular ETF depends largely on the risk the investor is willing to bear.

 On the other hand, for investors who thinks the US dollar would outperform against specific currencies.
 ETF providers have created a number of funds that tracks single currency movements using the US dollar.